PranayN23/NFLMOCKDRAFT/README.md

 # NFLMOCKDRAFT
 An NFL MOCK DRAFT SIMULATOR
 Welcome to the NFL Mock Draft Simulator for the 2022 season!
-This Java-based project leverages Object-Oriented Programming principles and a variety of Data Structures, including HashMaps, Tree Maps, and ArrayLists.
-The simulator is designed to provide a user-friendly experience, featuring efficient data management, complex draft logic, a real NFL statistics-driven trading system, and robust error handling using regular expressions.
+This Java-based project is designed to provide a user-friendly experience, featuring efficient data management, complex draft logic, a real NFL statistics-driven trading system, and robust error handling using regular expressions.

-Key Features
+## Key Features
-Object-Oriented Programming: The simulator is built using Object-Oriented Programming (OOP) principles, ensuring modularity, reusability, and maintainability of the codebase.

-Data Structures: We utilize a range of Data Structures, such as HashMaps, Tree Maps, and ArrayLists, to efficiently manage and manipulate data throughout the simulation.
+**Data Structures:** We utilize a range of Data Structures, such as HashMaps, Tree Maps, and ArrayLists, to efficiently manage and manipulate data throughout the simulation.

-Data Collection and Manipulation: The project excels in collecting and processing data via File Processing, enabling seamless integration of real NFL statistics and player data.
+**Data Collection and Manipulation:** The project excels in collecting and processing data via File Processing, enabling seamless integration of real NFL statistics and player data.

-User-Friendly Interface: The simulator features an intuitive user interface that makes it easy for users to draft their favorite NFL players and build their dream teams.

-Complex Draft Logic: Our simulator incorporates sophisticated draft logic, taking into account various factors like player rankings, team needs, and trade possibilities to simulate a realistic NFL draft experience.
+**Complex Draft Logic:** Our simulator incorporates sophisticated draft logic, taking into account various factors like player rankings, team needs, and trade possibilities to simulate a realistic NFL draft experience.

-Real NFL Statistics-Driven Trading System: Users can engage in trades based on real NFL statistics, allowing for dynamic team-building strategies and realistic trade scenarios.
+**Real NFL Statistics-Driven Trading System:** Users can engage in trades based on real NFL statistics, allowing for dynamic team-building strategies and realistic trade scenarios.

-Robust Error Handling: We've implemented a robust error handling system using regular expressions to ensure that the simulator gracefully handles unexpected input and errors, providing a smooth user experience.
+**Robust Error Handling:** We've implemented a robust error handling system using regular expressions to ensure that the simulator gracefully handles unexpected input and errors, providing a smooth user experience.

-Getting Started
+## Getting Started
 To run the NFL Mock Draft Simulator, follow these steps:

 Clone this GitHub repository to your local machine.